 4. Riot Blockchain Inc (NASDAQ: RIOT)

 Riot Blockchain Inc is a Bitcoin mining company based in Colorado, United States.
-It is among the largest mining companies in North America, currently contributing about 2% of the total Bitcoin mining hash rate.
+Riot blockchain stock can make a good investment, as it is among the largest mining companies in North America, currently contributing about 2% of the total Bitcoin mining hash rate.

 Mining is a process in which new blocks within the Bitcoin network are created.
 The cryptocurrency uses the popular Proof of Work (PoW) consensus mechanism, which provides that anyone who wants to earn a reward for confirming transactions has to prove that they have incurred an economic cost to do so.